DESIGN TOOLS

 It isn’t magic.
 This capability results from a clever, behind-the-scenes mechanism called KV cache (short for key-value cache).

-A colleague of mine, Wes Vaske, recently shared a great post describing what KV cache is and how it enables faster, more context-aware AI responses.
+A colleague of mine, Wes Vaske, shared a great post describing what KV cache is and how it enables faster, more context-aware AI responses.
 His post inspired me to dig in - not to explain how KV cache itself works (I’m relying on talented people like Wes for that!), but to explore the why behind it.
 Why is it important, and why should marketers care about it?
 What’s under the hood shapes what AI users see and the results they get.

 The more I dug in, the more I realized that KV cache is something product marketers - and really anyone building or messaging tech products - should understand.
 Not the how, but the why.
 In the why, we find relevance, resonance and the relationship between performance and user understanding.